 Of course, I have a preferred weight loss approach I initiate treatment with, and if it doesn’t yield positive results, I try whatever it takes to find the right solution for the individual.
 Sometimes I have to try two or three combinations of diet, exercise, and supplements before we see appreciable weight loss.
 And then we often have to change again as metabolic adaptations occur!

 I think this “outcome uncertainty” is the most frustrating factor in treating obesity for many veterinarians and pet parents.
 We prefer absolutes, direct actions, and predictable effects.
 Rarely do these apply to pet nutrition and weight loss efforts.
 Biology can be a b!+ch!
 To overcome plateaus and poor results, always be willing to get creative and work closely with your veterinary healthcare team.

-Here's a handy guide to Dr. Ernie's weight loss strategy below
+Here’s a handy guide to Wild Earth’s weight loss strategy below

 My basic pet weight loss strategy for healthy dogs